 RISKOptimizer is totally integrated into @RISK.
 Nevertheless, it has its own XDK, with its own object model.
-For example, the names of most RISKOptimizer objects start with "Opt," whereas @RISK objects start with "Risk."
-When you automate RISKOptimizer with VBA code, you should not only set the usual references to RiskXLA and Palisade_Risk_XDK8, but you should also set a reference to Palisade
+For example, the names of most RISKOptimizer objects start with "RiskOptimizer," whereas @RISK objects start with "Risk."
+When you automate RISKOptimizer with VBA code, you only need to set the usual references to RiskXLA and Palisade_Risk_XDK8.